 - Locate your most recent business tax licenses (county and, if applicable, city).
 Check the expiration date.
 If the date is expired, you are likely delinquent on filing and paying taxes to the Tennessee Department of Revenue.
 If the due date has not yet expired, please contact the Tennessee Department of Revenue at 615/253-0600 or 800/342-1003 so a representative can further check into your tax accounts.

 - If the license(s) has/have expired and you do not have any record of filing or paying these taxes, you must now file and pay your business taxes to the Tennessee Department of Revenue.
 Electronic filing and payment is required, unless you have received a specific waiver exemption in writing from the Tennessee Department of Revenue.
-Visit the business tax electronic filing website at https://apps.tn.gov/biztax/ to establish a username and password or login to your existing account, then file the return and payment.
+Visit TNTAP at https://tntap.tn.gov/eservices/ to establish a username and password or login to your existing account, and then submit the return and payment.

 - Please DO NOT PAY the assessed amount of tax on the notice.
 The tax amount on the notice is an estimate of what you may owe in taxes and is not accurate.
 It may be higher than your true tax due, even with interest and penalty charges.

 - It is important to resolve this matter as soon as possible.
 Please do not ignore the letter – failure to address this issue can result in enforced collection action.
-Our staff is eager to assist you in any way to help you.
+Our staff is eager to assist you in any way.
 Please use our convenient helpdesk ticketing system or call us at 615/253-0600 or 800/342-1003 from 7:00am to 5:00pm, Central Time, Monday through Friday, excluding holidays.

 From time to time, large numbers of delinquency letters are sent.
 This can result in unusually long telephone hold times.
 We apologize for any delay.
-To avoid unnecessary delay, consider using the information above to determine if you are late and get information from our website at www.TN.gov/revenue.
-Otherwise, we look forward to assisting you personally once you contact us as efficiently as possible.
+To avoid unnecessary delay, consider using the information above to determine if you are late and get information from our website at https://www.tn.gov/revenue/.
+Otherwise, we look forward to assisting you personally once you contact us.